 I love walking along Pike or Pine Streets to see a great selection of trendy restaurants and brewpubs in Capitol Hill, and an eclectic array of businesses.

-I can find everything here, including vintage clothing shops, boutiques, tattoo parlors, vinyl stores, and mid-century furniture.
+I can find everything here, including vintage clothing shops, boutiques, tattoo parlors, vinyl stores, and a surprisingly large number of furniture stores.

 The nightlife is some of the best in Seattle, with famous music venues like Neumos and Barboza.
 I also enjoy hanging out at cocktail bars like the chic Belmont Lounge or the fun Havana Nightclub with different DJs each evening.